Environmental movement: India

 Environmental and public health is an ongoing struggle within India.
 The first seed of an environmental movement in India was the foundation in 1964 of Dasholi Gram Swarajya Sangh, a labour cooperative started by Chandi Prasad Bhatt.
 It was inaugurated by Sucheta Kriplani and founded on land donated by Shyma Devi.
 This initiative was eventually followed up with the Chipko movement starting in 1974.
 The most severe single event underpinning the movement was the Bhopal gas leakage on 3 December 1984.
 40 tons of methyl isocyanate was released, immediately killing 2,259 people and ultimately affecting 700,000 citizens.
 India has a national campaign against Coca-Cola and Pepsi Cola plants due to their practices of drawing groundwater and contaminating fields with sludge.
 The movement is characterized by local struggles against intensive aquaculture farms.
 The most influential part of the environmental movement in India is the anti-dam movement.
 Dam creation has been thought of as a way for India to catch up with the West by connecting to the power grid with giant dams, coal or oil-powered plants, or nuclear plants.
-Jhola Aandolan a mass movement is conducting as fighting against polyethylene carry bags uses and promoting cloth/jute/paper carry bags to protect the environment and nature.
-Activists in the Indian environmental movement consider global warming, sea levels rising, and glaciers retreating decreasing the amount of water flowing into streams to be the biggest challenges for them to face in the early twenty-first century.
+Jhola Aandolan a mass movement is conducting a campaign against the use of polyethylene carry bags and promoting cloth/jute/paper carry bags to protect the environment and nature.
+Activists in the Indian environmental movement consider global warming, sea levels rising, and glaciers retreating decreasing the amount of water flowing into streams to be the biggest challenges for them to face in the early 21st century.

-Eco Revolution movement has been started by Eco Needs Foundation in 2008 from Aurangabad Maharashtra that seeks the participation of children, youth, researchers, spiritual and political leaders to organise awareness programmes and conferences.
+In 2008, the Eco Revolution movement was started by Eco Needs Foundation.
+Based in Aurangabad Maharashtra, it seeks the participation of children, youth, researchers, spiritual, and political leaders to organise awareness programmes and conferences.
 Child activists against air pollution in India and greenhouse gas emissions by India include Licypriya Kangujam.
 From the mid to late 2010s a coalition of urban and Indigenous communities came together to protect Aarey, a forest located in the suburbs of Mumbai.
 Farming and indigenous communities have also opposed pollution and clearing caused by mining in states such as Goa, Odisha, and Chhattisgarh.